Duke's Aldridge Academy: Exam results and school performance

 The school suffered many years of poor examination results and was frequently in Ofsted special measures.
 However, in 2013 the school achieved its highest GCSE pass rate, with 41% of pupils achieving the required 5 GCSE or BTEC qualifications at grades A*-D. This means that 59% of pupils still do not achieve the minimum requirement as laid out by the Department for Education.
 However, the improved rate was celebrated at the time.

 Demographics

 Most pupils live near the school in areas of pronounced social disadvantage.
 Overall attainment on entry in Year 7 is very low in most years; the proportion of students on the school's Special Educational Needs register is well above average at 33%.
 The proportion eligible for free school meals is 81%, which is well above the national average and the highest in the London Borough of Haringey.
 As of the 2018/19 academic year, the parents of 48% of pupils had registered for additional school funding to tackle disadvantage through the Pupil Premium.

-Boys outnumber girls at the school by about 10%.
-Pupils are drawn from a range of ethnic minority backgrounds and 53 languages are spoken.
-The largest groups are Turkish and Kurdish (at 21%), Somali (at 24%), Black Caribbean (at 31%), and Black African (at 15%).
-Numbers of Eastern European pupils are increasing, particularly those of Romanian, Bulgarian and Polish ethnicity, reflecting population change in the local area.
-Among the smallest ethnic groups are those from the Indian subcontinent (at 3.8%), Chinese (at 1.4%), and White British (at 0.6%).
-In the homes of a very high proportion of pupils, at 72%, English is an additional language, with about 36% of pupils at very early stages of learning English.
-Student mobility is a feature of the school; 28% are refugees, mainly of Turkish or Kurdish background.
-A number of pupils, particularly those of Kurdish background, are suspected to be of adult age.
-However, difficulties with verifying the age of refugees has meant that those misleading authorities about their age are admitted to the school.
-This has led to safeguarding concerns.
-The school is the designated feeder school for Haringey Council for new-arrivals in the United Kingdom, including refugees and asylum seekers, and migrants from within the European Union and elsewhere.

-Staff turnover is high, but the school has made efforts to improve retention of staff, including health and wellbeing programmes, free on-site secure parking, and provision of discrete stab vests which can be worn under clothes to protect from pupil or intruder knife attacks.
-The school previously participated in several initiatives under the Labour government of the early 2000s, including Excellence in Cities, a small Education Action Zone initiative, and Urban Regeneration.